FBI: International

-FBI: International is an American crime television series that airs on CBS.
-It is the second spin-off from Dick Wolf's drama FBI and the third series in the FBI franchise.
-The series follows a team of FBI Special Agents who investigate crime and terrorism abroad.
-FBI: International premiered on September 21, 2021, and a full season was ordered in October 2021.
+FBI: International is an American police procedural television series that premiered on CBS on September 21, 2021.
+It is the second spin-off of Dick Wolf's drama FBI and the third series in the FBI franchise.
+The series follows a team of FBI special agents who investigate crime and terrorism abroad.
+A full season was ordered in October 2021.

 In May 2022, CBS renewed the series for a second and third season.
 The second season premiered on September 20, 2022.
+The third season premiered on February 13, 2024, a delay from September 2023 due to the WGA and SAG-AFTRA strikes.
+For the same reason, there were just 13 episodes in the third season.
+In April 2024, the series was renewed for a fourth season, which premiered on October 15, 2024.
+In March 2025, the series was canceled after four seasons.

 Premise

-The series follows members of the FBI's international "Fly Team", elite Special Agents headquartered in Budapest who locate and neutralize threats against American interests around the world principally in Europe.
+The series follows members of the Federal Bureau of Investigation (FBI)'s international "Fly Team" (IFT), elite Special Agents headquartered in Budapest who locate and neutralize threats against American interests around the world principally in Europe.

 The team is led by FBI Supervisory Special Agent Scott Forrester, a tough and grizzled FBI agent.
 Under his supervision are FBI Special Agents Jamie Kellett, a career FBI agent and second in command; Andre Raines, a young but highly intelligent agent with expertise in accounting; and Cameron Vo, an interrogation expert who is the newest team member, having formerly been a field agent in the Seattle FBI field office.
 Assisting the team is Katrin Jaeger, a veteran Europol Agent from Germany who helps the team navigate political and linguistic barriers.
-At the end of season 1, Jaeger is promoted to oversight of all Europol operations, and Megan "Smitty" Garretson, an old acquaintance of Forrester, is assigned in her place.
+At the end of season 1, Jaeger is promoted to oversight of all Europol operations, and Megan "Smitty" Garretson, an old fling of Forrester, is assigned in her place.

+At the start of season 3, in the aftermath of an explosion that destroys the Fly Team's headquarters, Special Agent Amanda Tate is assigned to the team as a tech analyst, while Kellett transfers back to the DC Field Office.
+Forrester later leaves the team and the Bureau after reuniting and going on the run with his fugitive mother.
+Special Agent Wesley "Wes" Mitchell gets assigned in his place.

 In addition to facing a wide array criminal and terroristic threats, the Fly Team must also contend with the practical and legal challenges of operating in foreign jurisdictions, ranging from uneasy partnerships with foreign law enforcement to restrictions on using firearms.
 The show's international flavor is meant to juxtapose it with the vast majority of American police procedural shows, which take place almost exclusively in the United States.